Walker-Industries-RnD/PariahCybersecurity/README.md

 ## What's Included?

 🔐Walker.Crypto.Keys.AsyncAESEncryption - Easy To Use AES256-GCM Based Encryption

-📄JSONDataHandler - A Simple Yet Powerful Method Of Writing, Saving and Getting Data 🗝️SecretManager - A Local Based Secrets Manager 📨DataRequest - For Creating, Storing and Getting Data Readable By Other Programs Securely 👤Accounts - A Barebones Example Of A Local Based Account System 🔐AccountsWithSessions - A Secure, Local Based Account System With Session Verification
+📄JSONDataHandler - A Simple Yet Powerful Method Of Writing, Saving and Getting Data

+🗝️SecretManager - A Local Based Secrets Manager

+📨DataRequest - For Creating, Storing and Getting Data Readable By Other Programs Securely

+👤Accounts - A Barebones Example Of A Local Based Account System

+🔐AccountsWithSessions - A Secure, Local Based Account System With Session Verification

 And Much, Much More!

-Check the [[Find The Right Solution For You!]]
-Page To Learn More!
+Check the [Find The Right Solution For You!](https://walker-industries-rnd.github.io/PariahCybersecurity/PariahCybersecWiki/Look%20At%20These/Find%20The%20Right%20Solution%20For%20You!.html) Page To Learn More!
 This also acts as the table of contents!
-You Can Also Use [[The Pariah's Codex of Autonomous Instruments]] To View Almost All Pariah Focused Functions!
+You Can Also Use [The Pariah's Codex of Autonomous Instruments](https://walker-industries-rnd.github.io/PariahCybersecurity/PariahCybersecWiki/Look%20At%20These/The%20Pariah's%20Codex%20of%20Autonomous%20Instruments.html) To View Almost All Pariah Focused Functions!
-Finally, you can view examples directly within [[The Pariah's Grimoire of Applied Functionality]]!
+Finally, you can view examples directly within [The Pariah's Grimoire of Applied Functionality](https://walker-industries-rnd.github.io/PariahCybersecurity/PariahCybersecWiki/Look%20At%20These/The%20Pariah's%20Grimoire%20of%20Applied%20Functionality.html)!

 ## How Do I Use It?